 Our core team consists of funded partners under the Enhanced Collaborative Model to Combat Human Trafficking grant:

-Our partners are organizations, agencies, or individuals that have a signed MOU with the Task Force, actively participate on a GNOHTTF Committee, regularly attend quarterly meetings, and are in agreement with the GNOHTTF mission, goals, and values.
+Collaborative partners are organizations, agencies, or individuals that have a signed MOU with the Task Force, actively participate on a GNOHTTF committee, regularly attend quarterly meetings, and are in agreement with the GNOHTTF mission, goals, and values.

 Task Force Members